SAP-samples/teched2022-IN264/README.md

 ## Overview

-In this Hands-On exercises will guide you to setting a End-To-End scenario with SAP Task Center and connecting different task providers.
+These Hands-On exercises will guide you in setting an End-To-End scenario with SAP Task Center and connecting different task providers.

 ## Scenario